oddlama/vane/README.md

 - [x] The *Sickle* allows you to harvest a small radius of finished crops.
 Similar to the hand-harvesting addition, this will drop only product and no seeds.
 - [x] The *File* allows you to modify block individual connections of fences, walls, glass panes and blocks alike.
+- [x] The *Empty Experience Bottle* allows you to bottle your experience (right click) for later use.
+Drinking the full bottle will grant you the stored experience.
+      Storing experience will cost a small percentage of the bottled xp.
+It will also deduce a certain amount of experience and not levels to not waste high levels.

 #### Portals